NAME

 my $fields = $pg->error_fields;

-Returns a hashref of structured error fields from the most recent PGRES_FATAL_ERROR result, or undef if no error has occurred.
-Keys (present only when non-NULL in the server response):
+Returns a hashref of structured error fields from the most recent PGRES_FATAL_ERROR result, or undef if no fatal error has been seen.
+Persists until the next fatal error; successful queries do not clear it.
+Each key is present only when the corresponding field is non-NULL in the server response:

 internal_position internal_query